CuriouzK0d3r/cli-novel-writer/TYPEWRITER-MODE.md

 ## What is Typewriter Mode?

 Typewriter mode automatically scrolls the editor so that the line you're currently writing on remains vertically centered in the editor window.
-As you type, move your cursor, or navigate through your document, the view adjusts to keep the active line in the center of your screen.
+Additionally, it dims all lines except the current line and one line before/after to help you focus on the immediate context.
+As you type, move your cursor, or navigate through your document, the view adjusts to keep the active line in the center of your screen with proper focus highlighting.

 ## Benefits

-- **Enhanced Focus**: Keep your attention on the current line without visual distractions
+- **Enhanced Focus**: Keep your attention on the current line with automatic line dimming that reduces visual distractions
+- **Contextual Awareness**: Only the current line and one line before/after remain fully visible, providing just enough context
 - **Reduced Eye Strain**: No need to track your cursor position across different parts of the screen
 - **Consistent Writing Position**: Your writing area stays in the same visual location
-- **Immersive Experience**: Creates a more natural, typewriter-like writing flow
+- **Immersive Experience**: Creates a more natural, typewriter-like writing flow with focus-driven dimming

 ## How to Enable/Disable Typewriter Mode